TheMarathon Clinic

 From your coach

-For a 3:14:40 marathon on the standard target, that's about 90 g of carbs an hour, roughly 4.1 gels, or one high-carb bottle topped up with a gel.
-Start in the first few miles, not when you're already empty, and rehearse it on your long runs so your gut is ready.
+For a 3:14:40 marathon on the standard target (picked for your time on course), that's about 90 g of carbs an hour: roughly 4.1 gels, or one high-carb bottle topped up with a gel.
+The schedule below turns it into times on the clock.
+Rehearse the whole routine on your long runs, so race day is just another Sunday.

 JHJason HuntFounder & Head Coach